 All Teaching Assistant/Tutor Marker positions involve membership in the Teaching Support Staff Union (TSSU); and are subject to both sufficient enrollment in the course, and budgetary authorization.
 The Department of French follows Article XIII (F) of the TSSU-SFU Collective Agreement when hiring Teaching Assistants/Tutor Markers.

-Qualifications: Applicants must possess an appropriate level of proficiency in oral and written French (or Italian for ITAL courses) and English, including an in-depth knowledge of French (or Italian for ITAL courses) grammar and sound patterns and appropriate pedagogical skills to teach French (or Italian for ITAL courses), commensurate with the course level.
+Qualifications: Applicants must possess an appropriate level of proficiency in oral and written French and English, including an in-depth knowledge of French grammar and sound patterns and appropriate pedagogical skills to teach French, commensurate with the course level.
 Applicants must demonstrate sufficient knowledge in the discipline of the course to interpret the course material.

 *Please note that only selected applicants will be contacted.